codebyhamad-create/Online-Retail-EDA/README.md

 Exploratory data analysis of the Online Retail II dataset from UCI/Kaggle.
 This project covers data quality assessment, feature engineering, time series analysis, customer segmentation (RFM), cohort retention, and clustering.

 ## Dataset
+The raw and processed dataset files were not uploaded because their size exceeds GitHub’s file size limit.
+If you need access to the datasets, feel free to contact me on LinkedIn.
+Additionally, when you run the project files, the datasets will be generated and automatically saved by Python in their respective folders.
+Thank you.

 - **Source:** [Kaggle - Online Retail II](https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci) or [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/online+retail+II)
 - **Description:** Real transactional data from a UK-based online retailer spanning two years of global sales